Prime Splitting and Common Index Divisors in Radical Extensions: Introduction and main results

-is a factorization into irreducibles in $\FF_p[x]$ with the overbar indicating reduction modulo $p$, then the prime ideal factorization of $(p)\subset \Ocal_K$ is
+is a factorization into irreducibles in $\FF_p[x]$ with the overbar indicating reduction modulo $p$, then the prime ideal factorization of $p\Ocal_K$ is

-where $\gp_i=(\phi_i(\alpha),p)$ and the residue class degree of $\gp_i$ is equal to the degree of $\phi_i(x)$. \end{theorem} Given a polynomial that generates a number field $K$, Theorem \ref{Thm: DedekindKummerFactorization} gives a convenient way to compute the factorization of all but finitely many integral primes in the ring of integers $\Ocal_K$.
+where $\gp_i=(\phi_i(\alpha),p)$ and the residue class degree of $\gp_i$ is equal to the degree of $\phi_i(x)$. \end{theorem} Given a polynomial generating a number field $K$, Theorem \ref{Thm: DedekindKummerFactorization} gives a convenient way to compute the factorization of all but finitely many integral primes in the ring of integers~$\Ocal_K$.
+As seen above, we say an ideal $\mathfrak{I}$ \textit{mirrors} the factorization of a polynomial $f(x)$ if, given a factorization into irreducibles $f(x)=\prod_{i=1}^r \phi_i(x)^{e_i}$, there is a prime ideal factorization $\mathfrak{I}=\prod_{i=1}^r\gp_i^{e_i}$ where the residue class degree of $\gp_i$ is equal to the degree of $\phi_i(x)$.

 This paper is focused on extensions generated by an irreducible polynomial of the shape $f(x)=x^n-a$.
 We call these \textit{radical extensions}\footnote{Radical extensions are also called \textit{pure extensions} or \textit{root extensions} in the literature.}, and we let $\sqrt[n]{a}$ denote an arbitrary root.
 The discriminant of the radical polynomial $f(x)$ is $\Disc(f)=\pm n^na^{n-1}$.
-Dedekind-Kummer factorization and the formula show that one can find the factorization of a prime $p\dnd na$ in the ring of integers $\Ocal_{\QQ(\sqrt[n]{a})}$ by simply factoring $x^n-a$ in $\FF_p[x]$.
-The goal of this paper is to provide an explicit description of the factorization of the odd primes dividing $na$ and to use that description to classify the local obstructions to the monogenicity of $\QQ\big(\sqrt[n]{a}\big)$.
-The explicit description, our main theorem, is stated below.
+Dedekind--Kummer factorization and the formula show that one can find the factorization of a prime $p\dnd na$ in the ring of integers $\Ocal_{\QQ( \sqrt[n]{a})}$ by simply factoring $x^n-a$ in $\FF_p[x]$.
+The goal of this paper is to provide an explicit description of the factorization of the odd primes dividing $na$ and to use that description to classify the local obstructions to the monogenicity of $\QQ\big( \sqrt[n]{a}\big)$.
+The explicit description, our main theorem, is the following: